-(1) Subject to subregulation (2), a person conducting a business or undertaking must keep a copy of the safe work method statement until the high risk construction work to which it relates is completed.
+Subject to subregulation (2), a person conducting (1) a business or undertaking must keep a copy of the safe work method statement until the high risk construction work to which it relates is completed.

-- (a) an individual, a fine not exceeding \$1 250; or - (b) a body corporate, a fine not exceeding \$6 000. - (2) If a notifiable incident occurs in connection with the high risk construction work to which the statement relates, the person must keep the statement for at least 2 years after the incident occurs.
+- individual, a fine (a) an not exceeding \$1 250; or - a body corporate, a fine not (b) exceeding \$6 000. - If a notifiable incident occurs in connection with (2) the high risk construction work to which the statement relates, the person must keep the statement for at least 2 years after the incident occurs.

-- (a) an individual, a fine not exceeding \$1 250; or - (b) a body corporate, a fine not exceeding \$6 000.
+- individual, a fine (a) an not exceeding \$1 250; or - a body corporate, a fine not (b) exceeding \$6 000.